Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Signs: Signs vary greatly depending on the type of cancer.
 Oftentimes, cats and dogs with lymphoma will still act completely normal, despite their lymph nodes being greatly enlarged.
 Other times, your cat may become very lethargic, have a decreased appetite or stop eating altogether, develop vomiting, diarrhea, and excessive drinking.

 As discussed above, you may or may not feel large lymph nodes on your cat.
 If your veterinarian is suspicious of cancer, they may likely recommend an abdominal ultrasound be performed.
-This is a great, non-invasive diagnostic tool to potentially see enlarged lymph nodes within the abdomen that can’t be palpated on physical exam.
+This is a great, non-invasive diagnostic tool to potentially see enlarged lymph nodes within the abdomen that cannot be palpated on physical exam.

 Care: Again, this will greatly depend on the type of cancer your cat has.
 There are great chemotherapy protocols for lymphoma in animals today.
 Some of these medications may be available through your regular veterinarian, while some have to be given by a Board Certified Veterinary Oncologist.